guldcoin/tech-js-node_modules-guld-chrome/README.md

 # guld-chrome

-Chrome plugin for guld
+Chrome extension to support Guld applications

+This extension provides a wallet, ledger interaction, and PGP key management, so you can focus on your app's unique functionality.

 To make a browser-based app (in this case, a Chrome extension) work with [`ledger`](http://ledger-cli.org/), a fundamentally command-line oriented application, we've had to patch and/or fork a number of its dependencies.
 Here's an overview of what it takes to get this extension running.

 ## Ledger

-**Ledger 3.0** is expected to be installed on the host machine.
+[**Ledger 3.0**](http://ledger-cli.org/) is expected to be installed on the host machine.
 Additionally, these libraries are needed:

 * [ledger-cli-browser](https://github.com/isysd/ledger-cli-browser), our rewrite of node-ledger
 * [ledger-types](https://github.com/isysd/ledger-types), our new safe math library for JS ledger